Bosa, Sardinia: 13 Absolutely Great Things To Do

 Boat tours along the coast typically start in Bosa Marina and from there reach Capo Marrargiu, where you can visit a small cave.
 Along the way, you can see several small coves such as Cala rapina, Cala ‘e Moros, S’Abba Druche, Torre Argentina, Tentizzos.
 You will be able to swim at Porto Managu and Cumpoltittu.

 Finally, you have the option of renting a kayak to go alone the river Temo.
-For more information, click here.
+It’s a particularly pleasant thing to do around sunset time.

 Cane Malu